 In the communications log, find the message that is marked as "Sent", but did not get received.
 Click on the date of the message:

-From the next page, take note of the communication number:
+From the next page, take note of the communication ID number, which will be in the page URL:

 Copy this number, and send it to our support team—we can assist from this point forward!
 To send it to us, simply click the "chat bubble" in the lower right-hand corner of this screen. 😀 💬